-Anyone who operates a commercial vehicle is required, by state and federal law, to possess a commercial driver license (CDL).
+Anyone who operates a commercial vehicle is required, by state and federal law, to possess a commercial driver's license (CDL).
 To obtain this credential, drivers must pass both a road test and a written test to ensure he or she has mastery of the skills required to safely operate a commercial vehicle.
 Truck companies must ensure that any driver who operates their vehicle have a valid CDL upon entering their employ.
 Additionally, truck companies should stay abreast of any changes to a driver’s CDL status.

 Training for a CDL in Georgia covers the following topics: